 "Compliance examination" means an examination of the ship, its machinery, fittings and equipment, by an authorised person, to ascertain that the ship's structure, machinery, fittings and equipment comply with the requirements of the Code.
 Part of the examination should be conducted when the ship is out of the water.
-Part of the examination should be conducted when the ship is in the water.
-For simple waterborne craft (e.g. RHIBs) of a design, with no through hull fittings below the water line the Responsible Organisation may exercise discretion in carrying out the compliance examination entirely out of the water.
+Part of the examination should be conducted when the ship is out of the water.
+Part of the examination should be be conducted when the ship is out of the water.
+Part of the examination should be be below the water line, the RO may exercise discretion in carrying out the compliance examination entirely out of the water.